Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Hitchin systems

-We use the symmetric Fourier-Mukai transform introduced in \cite{Schnell}.
-More precisely, we are going to use Proposition 1.6 therein.
-We denote by $\calP \to P \times P^\vee$ the Poincaré bundle.
-Then the symmetric Fourier-Mukai transform is defined by
+We use the symmetric Fourier--Mukai transform introduced in~\cite{Schnell}.
+More precisely, we are going to use Proposition~1.6 therein.
+We denote by $\calP \to P \times P^\vee$ the Poincar\'e bundle.
+Then the symmetric Fourier--Mukai transform is defined by

 where $\Delta_P=\Hom(\cdot,\omega_P[\dim P])$ is the Serre duality functor.
 First we have to show that $\calO_A$ is a GV-sheaf.
-By \cite[Definition 3.1]{PareschiPopa}, this means that the support loci
+By \cite[Definition~3.1]{PareschiPopa}, this means that the support loci

 have codimension $\geq i$ for all $i$.
 Let $\xi \in P^\vee$.
 We have